 Another hard truth.
 You're writing is bad.
 Okay, so you might be an excellent writer.
 But even the best writers are nothing without a good editor.
 You SHOULD have someone else perform a full grammar check and keyword edit on your content.
 Probably multiple times.
 Make sure there aren't any pronouns where reusing a keyword would make more sense.
 And of course check for errors in spelling and grammar because search engines definitely don't favor those.
 Edit, edit, edit.

 As you progress in your business these concepts will get a lot easier to grasp and follow, and keywords will become second nature to you.
 Keyword searches and edits become a basic part of writing, and your content becomes much better quality.
 Also, amazing rankings take time, so don't be discouraged if you aren't ranking on high volume searches for a while.
 I repeat, there is no magic formula or shortcut.

 So there it is - the real truth about using keywords on your site.
-It's not as hard as it seems to be a keyword boss, but it does take work, time, and quality content.
+It's not as hard as it seems to be a keyword winner, but it does take work, time, and quality content.
 So get out there and start typing.